-Free Transform in Photoshop CC 2019 – New Features and Changes
+Free Transform in Photoshop – New Features and Changes

-Learn how Photoshop CC 2019 changes the way we use Free Transform to scale and transform images and text, and adds new features to speed up your workflow!
+Learn how Photoshop CC 2019 and CC 2020 change the way we use Free Transform to scale and transform images, shapes and type, and add new features designed to speed up your workflow!

-New in CC 2019: Scale images proportionally by default
+New in CC 2019: Images scale proportionally by default

-The big change with Free Transform in Photoshop CC 2019 is that it now scales images proportionally by default.
-In previous versions of Photoshop, we needed to hold the Shift key as we dragged a corner handle in order to lock the aspect ratio in place.
-But now, the aspect ratio is locked automatically.
-Holding Shift while dragging a corner handle in CC 2019 switches you to freeform mode where you can drag in any direction.
-If you're a long-time Photoshop user like me, well, you'll get used to it eventually.
+The biggest change with Free Transform as of Photoshop CC 2019 is that it now scales images proportionally by default.
+In previous versions of Photoshop, we had to press and hold the Shift key as we dragged a handle to lock the aspect ratio in place.

 Here's an image I've placed into my Photoshop document (butterfly image from Adobe Stock):

-To select the Free Transform command, go up to the Edit menu and choose Free Transform.
-Or, select Free Transform with the keyboard shortcut, Ctrl+T (Win) / Command+T (Mac):
+I'll select the Free Transform command by going up to the Edit menu and choosing Free Transform.
+You can also select Free Transform with the keyboard shortcut, Ctrl+T (Win) / Command+T (Mac):

 How to scale an image proportionally

-In Photoshop CC 2019, to scale an image proportionally, drag any of the transform handles (the little squares) around the image.
+To scale an image proportionally, simply drag any of the transform handles (the little squares) around the image.

 How to scale an image proportionally from its center

-To scale proportionally from the center of the image, press and hold Alt (Win) / Option (Mac) as you drag a corner handle:
+To scale proportionally from the center of an image, press and hold the Alt (Win) / Option (Mac) key as you drag a handle.

 How to scale an image non-proportionally

-To scale an image non-proportionally, press and hold Shift as you drag a corner handle.
-This unlocks the aspect ratio and lets you drag in any direction.
+To scale an image non-proportionally, press and hold the Shift key as you drag a handle.
 And to scale non-proportionally from the center, hold Shift+Alt (Win) / Shift+Option (Mac) as you drag:

-New in CC 2019: Faster ways to commit transforms
+Updated in CC 2020: Faster ways to commit transforms

-Also new with Free Transform in CC 2019 is a faster way to commit a transformation.
+Photoshop CC 2019 also introduced a faster way to commit a transformation.
 Just move your mouse cursor outside and away from the Free Transform box until your cursor changes to a black arrow.
-Then click on the document to accept it.
+Then click on the document to accept and close Free Transform.

-Note that the previous ways to commit a transformation include choosing a different tool from the toolbar, or selecting a different layer in the Layers panel.
-You can also click the checkmark in the Options Bar, double-click inside the Free Transform box, or press Enter (Win) / Return (Mac) on your keyboard) also still work:
+Other quick ways to commit a transformation include choosing a different tool from the toolbar, or selecting a different layer in the Layers panel.
+You can also click the checkmark in the Options Bar, double-click inside the Free Transform box, or press Enter (Win) / Return (Mac) on your keyboard):

 New in CC 2019: The hidden transform reference point

-In the Tools Preferences, select Show Reference Point when using Transform:
+And then in the Tools preferences, select Show Reference Point when using Transform:

 And there we have it!
-That's a quick look at the changes to Free Transform in Photoshop CC 2019!
+That's a quick look at the changes to Free Transform in Photoshop CC 2019 and CC 2020!
 Check out our Photoshop Basics section for more tutorials!
-And don' forget, all of our tutorials are now available to download as PDFs!
+And don't forget, all of our tutorials are now available to download as PDFs!